Important Safety Information and Use

 - feeling very tired

 CIBINQO can make you more likely to get infections or worsen infections you have.
+If you get a serious infection, your healthcare provider may stop treatment with CIBINQO until your infection is controlled.

 There is an increased risk of death in people 50 years and older who have at least one heart disease (cardiovascular) risk factor and are taking a Janus kinase (JAK) inhibitor (such as CIBINQO).